Reimer–Tiemann reaction: Selectivity

-By virtue of its 2 electron-withdrawing chlorine groups, carbene (3) is highly electron deficient and is attracted to the electron rich phenoxide (5).
-This interaction favors selective ortho-formylation.
+By virtue of its two electron-withdrawing chlorine groups, the carbene (3) is highly electron deficient and is attracted to the electron rich phenoxide (5).
+This interaction favors selective ortho-formylation, consistent with other electrophilic aromatic substitution reactions.

 Reaction conditions

 Hydroxides are not readily soluble in chloroform, thus the reaction is generally carried out in a biphasic solvent system.
 In the simplest sense this consists of an aqueous hydroxide solution and an organic phase containing the chloroform.
-The two reagents are therefore separated and must be brought together for the reaction to take place.
-This can be achieved by rapid mixing, phase-transfer catalysts, or an emulsifying agent (the use of 1,4-dioxane as a solvent is an example).
+Therefore, the two reagents are separated and must be brought together for the reaction to take place.
+This can be achieved by rapid mixing, phase-transfer catalysts, or an emulsifying agent such as 1,4-dioxane as solvent.

-The reaction typically needs to be heated to initiate the process, however once started the Reimer-Tiemann Reaction can be highly exothermic, this combination makes it prone to thermal runaways.
+The reaction typically needs to be heated to initiate the process; however, once started, the Reimer–Tiemann Reaction can be highly exothermic.
+This combination of properties makes it prone to thermal runaways.

 Scope

 The Reimer–Tiemann reaction is effective for other hydroxy-aromatic compounds, such as naphthols.
 Electron rich heterocycles such as pyrroles and indoles are also known to react.

 Dichlorocarbenes can react with alkenes and amines to form dichlorocyclopropanes and isocyanides respectively.
 As such the Reimer–Tiemann reaction may be unsuitable for substrates bearing these functional groups.
-In addition, many compounds can not withstand being heated in the presence of hydroxide.
+In addition, many compounds can not withstand being heated with hydroxide.